With the Awards officially launched today, this early commitment from a key Foundation Partner signals the importance of the initiative to industry.

 Coowhi Creative Director Tony Coombes commented, ‘Having worked closely with the team during their preparation for the launch of the Awards, I’ve seen first hand their passion for this cause and I wanted to do more to support it.
 I am looking forward to hearing the stories behind the companies and people who apply.’

 All Award partners play a vital role in helping the Australian First Aid Awards grow to become a strong part of the culture of workplace and community safety for many years to come.
 Ultimately it means that the people and organisations that are making a difference in this field get the recognition they deserve.

 The Australian First Aid Awards 2019 will announce the Winners and celebrate Finalists with a Gala Dinner to held at Melbourne Arts Centre August 2019.

 Safety Institute of Australia joins forces with Australian First Aid Awards

 October 19th, 2018

-The Australian First Aid Awards 2019 is delighted to announce the commitment of Safety Institute of Australia (SIA), the national association for the health and safety profession, as Industry Partner.
+The Australian First Aid Awards 2019 is delighted to announce the commitment of AIHS (Australian Institute of Health & Safety), the national association for the health and safety profession, as Industry Partner.

-The SIA serves a membership of OHS workers and students, as well as organisations committed to strong workplace, health and safety.
-SIA works to help build the skills, knowledge and capabilities of people in the safety profession, and being a voice for that profession.
+The AIHS serves a membership of OHS workers and students, as well as organisations committed to strong workplace, health and safety.
+AIHS works to help build the skills, knowledge and capabilities of people in the safety profession, and being a voice for that profession.